 Yes, NRIs can have two trading accounts - an NRE account and an NRO account.

-Non-Resident Indians (NRIs) can establish a Demat account and a trading account through registered stock brokers affiliated with NSDL and CDSL.
+Non-Resident Indians (NRIs) can establish a demat account and a trading account through registered stockbrokers affiliated with NSDL and CDSL.
 To initiate this process, it's essential to hold either an NRE or NRO bank account.
-The choice between a repatriable Demat account and a non-repatriable Demat account should be made based on your specific requirements.
+The choice between a repatriable demat account and a non-repatriable demat account should be made based on your specific requirements.

 The normal account functions like a traditional bank account, with the key distinction being that it safeguards securities like shares, mutual funds, ETFs, NCDs, and more instead of currency.
-Conversely, the NRI Trading Account is established in collaboration with a stockbroker, enabling seamless transactions within the stock market.
+Conversely, the NRI trading account is established in collaboration with a stockbroker, enabling seamless transactions within the stock market.